vgilabert94/vgilabert.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am presently employed as a Computer Vision Research Engineer at SEDDI, where I contribute to the research and development of computer vision algorithms aimed at enhancing the functionalities and technologies of Textura.ai.
+I am currently employed as a Computer Vision Research Engineer at SEDDI, where I contribute to the research and development of computer vision algorithms to enhance the functionality and technology of Textura.ai.
 {style="text-align: justify;"}